Skip to content

 is a Senior Lecturer in Art History at Dartmouth College.
 She is a specialist in 18th-19th century European art with a focus on Romanticism and Classicism, the history of Paris, and art criticism, popular culture, and fashion.
 She is currently co-editing a book on fashion and accessories in Early Modern Europe, where she writes on women at their toilette in 18th century portraiture.
 This talk comes out of her long-standing research project on Delacroix, the position of the artist, and the transition to Modernism.

-This lecture is part of the Rita Silverman Humanities Series.
+This lecture is in partnership with Manchester Music Fesitval and is part of the Rita Silverman Humanities Series.

 The talk will take place on Tuesday, July 30 from 5:30 to 7:00 pm at the Manchester Community Library, and also online via live stream.